 An essential element of modern cloud architecture, the best message queues provide — among myriad additional benefits — communication and coordination for distributed applications.
 They significantly simplify coding and improve the performance, reliability and scalability of applications decoupled into smaller, independent building blocks.

 As discussed in previous posts, a myriad of important factors, including how much your organization is willing to spend and how much effort you’re willing to exert, need to be considered when determining the best message queue to suit your application.
-In part one of this blog series, we established a computer science 101 background into queues and developed an understanding of what queues do in computing applications in part two before gaining awareness of different queue pricing cost drivers in the series’ penultimate post.
-Armed with this essential knowledge, we can now dive into some of the generally accepted techniques to adhere to when selecting the best message queue for you.
+In part one of this blog series, choosing a queuing service, we established a computer science 101 background into queues and developed an understanding of how to choose the best queue data structure before gaining awareness of queue pricing cost drivers in the series’ penultimate post.
+Armed with this essential knowledge, we can now dive into some of the generally accepted techniques to adhere to when selecting the best messaging queue for you.

 Look at Key Metrics